SFTtech/openage/doc/nyan/engine types.md

 Tech(Update, HUDElement):

+Unit(): # WIP
+	# Everything that has a location ingame.

+	hp : float

 Resource():
 	name : text
 	icon : file

-Building():
+ResourceSpot():
+	# Anything with 'resource' in GatherAbility.allowedResource can gather this.
+	# WIP: since this has a location ingame, make this inherit from Unit? or make e.g. Goldmine(Unit, ResourceSpot)?

+	resource : Resource
+	amount : int # initial amount
+	droprate : float # in units per second.

+Building(Unit): # WIP: make another parent Object for Building?
 	name : text

+Animation(): # or Sprite() ?
+	# Everything that needs to be animated inherits from this class.

+	image : file # one picture that contains all frames or, if a directory,
+                 # contains all frames. # WIP5: naming scheme?

+#	metainfo : file # WIP6: how to read `animation'? describes, where in the big picture `animation' which frames are; whether to potentially mirror them.
+	                # possibilities: 1. $renameMe is a regular file: description of `animation' (syntax?)
+	                # 2. replace `renameMe' by more fields that describe `animation' (ugly imo, but maybe the best way)
+	                # 3. remove `renameMe':
+	                #    if $animation is a directory: look for '$animation/animate.nfo'
+	                #    else: look for "$(basename $animation png)nfo"

 Ability(): # WIP
 	# Every unit (WIP: or even buildings, see 'CarryAbility',castles... ), that can do something, has an 'Ability'.
 	# WIP: what members belong here?

-HUDAbility(Ability): # WIP
+HUDAbility(Ability, HUDElement): # WIP
 	# Creates a button on the left of the HUD.
-For Trebuchet packing and unpacking, unit patrol, formations.
+For Trebuchet packing and
-	name : text
-	description : text
-MoveAbility(Ability):
+	# unpacking, unloading units or relics.
+Maybe even unit patrol andformations.

+MoveAbility(Ability, Animation):
 	# You want to move?
 Use this class.

 	speed : float